Original air date: April 27, 1992

 - Manic Pixie Dream Girl: Deconstructed.
 Kamala exists to please her mate and derives all of her satisfaction out of doing so, yet over the course of the episode, she discovers her own needs.

 - Meaningful Name: Kamala is based on the Arabic word for "perfection", and her power is to become the perfect mate for the man she will marry.

 - No Bisexuals: It's not clear if Kriosian culture even has the concepts of bisexuality or homosexuality, but the people that Kamala works her mojo on are exclusively male.
-For what it's worth (as SF Debris points out), when considering a chaperone for Kamala, Picard apparently never even considers a woman, a Vulcan, or a Vulcan woman for the job.
+For what it's worth, when considering a chaperone for Kamala, Picard apparently never even considers a woman for the job.
 Only Data will do.

 - Not So Stoic: Plenty to go around when Kamala is present:

 - Picard learns this about himself.
 He's not even sure if he's genuinely attracted to Kamala or if it's just her pheromones working on him... which in itself gives him pause.

 - Kamala's enough to make even Worf turn flirtatious, though he's clearly embarrassed about it a moment later.

 - Ambassador Briam admits as much at the end of the episode.
 He says he was selected to accompany Kamala because it was believed that his advanced age would lessen her effect on him.
 And it did, but he'd be lying if he said he didn't feel anything at all.
 And he's quite impressed with Picard's self-control...